 As much as you’d like to think that food cost calculation spreadsheet you found off the internet is fantastic, it only costs you time and money.
 It’s way more complicated these days to keep up with a spreadsheet than it is to utilize restaurant software that can automate the process.
 If you own a computer and have the time and technical prowess to mess with a spreadsheet, then you can use the latest software on the market for restaurants.
 They’re not all that hard and scary to use as it may seem, and you’ll enjoy the fact that you don’t have to manually update a spreadsheet every time there is a price change on your inventory.
 Talk about wasting time.

 So let’s get to the point.
-To cut food cost efficiently and effectively, you need to utilize restaurant specific software.
+To cut food cost efficiently and effectively, you need to utilize a restaurant management system.

 Here are five ways to reduce food cost in restaurant management with software: